j-davies-astro/velociraptor-python/docs/source/particles_files/index.rst

    # Or the dark matter co-ordinates
    dm_coordinates_only_fof = data.dark_matter.coordinates[mask.dark_matter]

+   # The spatial mask and extra mask can be obtained individually by using
+   # the functions :func:`velociraptor.swift.swift.generate_spatial_mask` and
+   #  :func:`velociraptor.swift.swift.generate_bound_mask`, respectively.

    # All of the swiftsimio features are available, so for instance you can
    # generate a py-sphviewer instance out of these
    from swiftismio.visualisation.sphviewer import SPHViewerWrapper